-The decision as to whether to choose a UP or an EP will need to be made after the intention to grant under Rule 71(3) is issued, but can be delayed until a period of one month has passed following grant of an EP application.
-During a "sunrise" period of at least three months before the start of the UP system, applicants will be able to request that grant is delayed until after the start of the UP system, to allow a UP to be obtained.
-The request for delayed grant will need to be filed after the intention to grant has been issued but before (or on the same day as) the approval of the text intended for grant is filed.
+The decision as to whether to choose a UP or an EP can be made after the intention to grant under Rule 71(3) is issued.
+We have already passed through a "sunrise" period in which applicants could request that grant is delayed by the EPO to allow a UP to be obtained.
+Moving forward, requests for unitary effect must be filed no later than one month after the mention of the grant of the European patent is published in the European Patent Bulletin.

 If an EP is chosen, the further choice of whether to opt the EP out of the UPC's competence should also be made, preferably before the EP is granted to avoid the risk of being "pinned" into the UPC system by an action being started shortly after the EP is granted.
 A combination of EP and UP may be needed if a UP is chosen, if protection is required for countries which are not part of the UP landscape, i.e. EU countries not participating in the UP or non-EU states which are contracting states of the EPC.